Rumyra/blog-rumyra/src/posts/2016-11-05-codevember-number-four.md

 - simple-html-css
 - audio-api
 status: published
+layout: post.html
+image: bridgetQuiver.jpg
+summary: "We're in it for the long haul - so we're still using the same technique.
+Stick with me."
 ---

 We're in it for the long haul - so we're still using the same technique.
 Stick with me - come next week, I'll be looking at some different, new shiny things and the week after the same.
 Over the next month we shall learn some great audio vis techniques together.
 These ones aren't bad btw - they may just not be 'wow' juuuussstt yet 🙃